thecharlesblake/thecharlesblake.co.uk/_posts/2018-07-08-blakes-chess.markdown

 - __Queens:__ 4
 - __Kings:__ 5

 Whichever player's total is higher captures their opponent's piece.
 Successful attacking pieces move onto the defender's square, whereas successful defending pieces remain in place.
-In the event of a draw, both pieces remain in place and the turn ends.
+In the event of a draw, no capture takes place.
+Both pieces remain in place and the turn ends.

 ## Drawing